The Medical Misdiagnosis Crisis and You

 With such little data, it’s almost impossible to make a proper diagnosis based on the patient’s symptoms.
 So, most doctors look for red flags, issue a boilerplate diagnosis, and then move on to the next patient.
 Many times, this reflexive diagnosis is incorrect.

-To confirm their diagnoses, physicians can order a number of sophisticated diagnostic tests.
+To confirm their diagnoses, physicians can order several sophisticated diagnostic tests.
 But many times, they do not order these tests at all or do not take full advantage of the information they produce.

 Some doctors do not order tests, or at least do not order a full range of tests, because they are afraid the insurance company will not pay for them.